Back

 • Dairy

 The Master of Professional Studies (MPS) program offered by Cornell CALS is a one-year Master's degree program that offers a variety of disciplines, including animal science.
-Daniela Gonzalez Carranza, MPS ‘23, is currently enrolled in the MPS program in Animal Science with a concentration in dairy business management, having discovered the program after working in the dairy industry in Mexico for several years.
-We spoke with Carranza to learn about her experiences in the Cornell CALS Department of Animal Science.
+Daniela Gonzalez Carranza, MPS ‘23, graduated from the MPS program in Animal Science with a concentration in dairy business management, having discovered the program after working in the dairy industry in Mexico for several years.
+Daniela now heads to the North Country Regional Ag Team of Cornell Cooperative Extension to serve as their new Dairy Management Specialist, enhancing relationships between the University and New York State dairy farmers.
+We spoke with Daniela to learn about her experiences in the Cornell CALS Department of Animal Science.

 Why did you choose to pursue the CALS MPS degree?